apache/sling-old-svn-mirror/contrib/crankstart/README.md

 Note that this module is in contrib for now: it might be completely changed, abandoned etc. - there's no guarantes that this will ever become a supported Sling component.

+To test this, build it and run java -jar path-to-crankstart.jar, optionally with the name of a .crank.txt file as an argument.